jardondaful/EC-ENGR-3/README.md

 The code in written by David Bughman and Jordan Lin

-This is a program written in C++ that allows the TI-RSLK robotic car to follow a black line over a track.
+This is a program that allows the TI-RSLK robotic car to follow a black line over a track.
 Once the car sees a horizontal line at the end of the track, it completes a 180 degree turn then follows the track again until it ends back up at the beginning.
 To keep the car on the line, PD control is used.